 This robot mower also features time-saving preset cutting functions as well as schedules for the automatic operation of the lawnmower itself.
 With ‘adaptive technology’, you can easily change between day or night cutting modes.
 Or use special functions such as ‘spot-cut’ and ‘power cut’ to help ensure a perfect lawn.

-The ROB S400 is a ‘self mulching’ robotic lawnmower, which produces fine clippings of grass that start to fertilise your garden as you mow.
-A security pin/ alarm adds an extra layer of protection for your lawn and allows you to leave him unattended as it cuts.
+The ROB S400 is a ‘self-mulching‘ robotic lawnmower, which produces fine clippings of grass that start to fertilise your garden as you mow.
+A security pin/alarm adds an extra layer of protection for your lawn and allows you to leave it unattended as it cuts.

-Using an 18 V 2.0 Ah lithium-ion rechargeable battery and utilising a 3 blade rotating disc cutting system: the ROB S400 has a 6.25in (16cm) cutting width and can maintain your lawn evenly by keeping its cut between ¾in – 2in (20mm – 50 mm).
-Battery life is around 60mins both for charging and actual mowing time.
+Using an 18 V 2.0 Ah lithium-ion rechargeable battery and utilising a 3-blade rotating disc cutting system, the ROB S400 has a 6.25in (16cm) cutting width and can maintain your lawn evenly by keeping its cut between ¾in – 2in (20mm – 50 mm).
+Battery life is around 60 minutes both for charging and actual mowing time.